MaximeB5/Othello-Reversi-no_GUI/README.md

 * Add an IA bot player
 * Maybe finish the display result function in main.cpp, I don't remember if I finished it for the pawns counter.
 * Create the GUI project
+* There are some overflows to be solved during the research of possible playable pawns